bbdsoftware/eks-bootstrap/README.md

 ![Drag Racing](./extras/ingress/ingress.jpg)

+**`Info`**
-The ingress folder contains a *setupingress.sh* script.
-The script assumes you have helm installed and configured

-The set up leverages the use of aws alb ingress controller and nginx ingress controller.
+The ingress folder contains a *setupingress.sh* script.The script assumes you have helm installed and configured The set up leverages the use of aws alb ingress controller and nginx ingress controller.
 One alb targeted ingress is created for the nginx-controller.
-This will effectivelfy create one alb ingress on AWS ingressing all traffic to the nginx-ingress controller.
+This will effectively create one alb ingress on AWS ingress all traffic to the nginx-ingress controller.
 After this all workloads deployed to the cluster can target the nginx ingress type  ie ``` kubernetes.io/ingress.class: nginx``` as this will be the base controller used for ingress.

-TODO INSET IMAGE

-Steps:
+**_Steps:**_
-* You will need to provide the cluster vpc to the [values-alb-ingress.yaml ](./extras/ingress/values-alb-ingress.yaml)
+* You will need to provide the cluster vpc to the [values-alb-ingress.yaml ](https://github.com/bbdsoftware/eks-bootstrap/extras/ingress/values-alb-ingress.yaml)
     ```clusterName: ql-dev-stage
     awsRegion: eu-west-1
     awsVpcID: "TOBEREPLACED"